lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

 2. Write the image to an SD card, using your preferred method.
 The standard method is the [Raspberry Pi Imager](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 #### Steps 3-8 are optional.
-If you do not want to start the install in a completely headless setup and are starting with a keyboard and monitor you can install the SD card in the Pi, power it up, and continue the setup starting at step 9.
+If you do not want to begin the install in a completely headless mode, and are starting with a keyboard and monitor, you can install the SD card in the Pi, power it up, and continue the setup starting at step 9.

 3. Mount the *boot* partition of the SD card locally, so that you can add a couple of files to the root directory of the *boot* partition.